StochasticBiology/hypertrapsct/README.md

 The fundamental data element that goes into HyperTraPS is an observed transition from a "before" state to an "after" state.
 In the case of cross-sectional data, the "before" state is assumed to be the state of all zeroes (0000...), corresponding to a state which has not acquired any features.
 For longitudinal and/or phylogenetic observations, "before" and "after" states must be specified.

 HyperTraPS requires at least a matrix describing "after" states -- this is a required argument.
-In R, it is passed as a matrix; at the command line, it is passed as a file.

 If a matrix supplying "before" states is absent, the data are assumed to be cross-sectional.
 For example, the matrix